pazams/go-for-javascript-developers/README.md

 ```Go
             a := fetchA()
 ```
-If the caller doesn’t want to be blocked, then he could run the function inside a goroutine:
+If the caller does not want to be blocked, then he could run the function inside a goroutine:
 ```Go
 	aChan := make(chan fetchResult, 0)
 	go func(c chan fetchResult) {